Disentangled Inference for GANs with Latently Invertible Autoencoder: Introduction

-In this paper, we verify that the disentanglement of the latent space is the decisive factor of learning a high-quality encoder for VAE/GAN.
-Based on the disentanglement argument, we develop a new model called Latently Invertible Autoencoder (LIA).
-LIA utilizes an invertible network to bridge the encoder and the decoder in a symmetric manner in the latent space, thus forming the LIA/GAN framework via adversarial learning for GAN generation and inference.
-The architecture of LIA/GAN is illustrated in Figure~\ref{fig:LIA-net}.
-We summarize its key advantages as follows: \begin{itemize} \item We demonstrate the effect of the entanglement in the latent space ($\bm z$-space) and the disentanglement in the intermediate latent space ($\bm y$-space).
-We argue that the entanglement in the latent space formed by GAN training is the key reason why VAE/GAN cannot work well.
-Based on this analysis, we propose the LIA architecture and the corresponding two-stage training scheme. \item The symmetric design of the invertible network in LIA brings two benefits.
-The prior distribution can be \textit{exactly} fitted from a \textit{disentangled} and unfolded feature space, thus significantly easing the inference problem.
-Besides, since the latent space is detached when training the encoder, the encoder can be trained \textit{without variational inference}, as opposed to VAE. \item The two-stage adversarial learning decomposes the LIA framework into the vanilla GAN with an invertible network and a standard autoencoder without stochastic variables.
-Therefore the encoder training is \textit{deterministic} and performed via the \textit{disentangled latent space}, implying that our model will not suffer from the entanglement problem in training VAE. \item We compare LIA with state-of-the-art GAN models on inference and generation/reconstruction.
-The experimental results on FFHQ and LSUN datasets show the LIA/GAN achieves superior performance. \end{itemize}
+In this work, we show that the disentanglement of the latent space plays a crucial role in learning a high-quality encoder for GAN.
+The entanglement of the $\bm z$-space is the underlying reason why the combination of VAE/GAN don't work well.
+Inspired by the mapping network design in StyleGAN~\citep{StyleGAN18}, we explore the property of the intermediate latent space (the $\bm y$-space in this paper) that is the output of the mapping network and reveal its disentanglement property.
+Based on the disentanglement property, we develop a new method called Latently Invertible Autoencoder (LIA).
+LIA utilizes an invertible network to bridge the encoder and the decoder in a symmetric manner in the latent space, and then follows two-stage training scheme to enable accurate inference and reconstruction for GANs.
+We summarize the contributions as follows: \begin{itemize} \item We analyze the degree of disentanglement in the latent space ($\bm z$-space) and in the intermediate latent space ($\bm y$-space) respectively, and show that the entanglement in GAN's latent space is the key reason why the previous VAE-based encoder methods don't work well.
+Based on this analysis, we propose the LIA architecture and the corresponding two-stage training scheme. \item The symmetric design of the invertible network in LIA brings the advantage that the prior distribution can be faithfully embedded in a \textit{disentangled} latent space, significantly easing the inference problem.
+Besides, the two-stage training scheme decomposes the LIA framework into the vanilla GAN with an invertible network and a standard autoencoder without stochastic variables.
+Therefore the encoder training can be conducted in the \textit{disentangled latent space} without the stochastic variational inference, overcoming its mode collapse and convergence issues. \item We compare LIA with other methods in terms of inference and reconstruction.
+The experimental results on FFHQ and LSUN datasets show the proposed method achieves superior performance. \end{itemize}